acoustic-content-samples/wchtools-cli/README.md

 Please review the [LICENSE](LICENSE) and [NOTICE](NOTICE) files at the root of this repository before you download and get started with this toolkit.

 ### Install
  Pre-Requisite: Before you install the wchtools CLI, you must install Node 4.3 or later 4.x.
-IBM Node 4.6 or later is suggested.
+IBM Node 4.6 or later 4.x is suggested.

  Complete the following steps to install and run the wchtools CLI:

-   1. Download the latest release available from the [releases](../../releases) area and extract the files to a temporary folder on your local filesystem.
+   1. Download the latest wch.developer.tools.zip release available from the [releases](../../releases) page of this repository and extract the files to a temporary folder on your local filesystem.

    2. Run the installation command from that temporary folder as follows:-